redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 `oc patch argocd argocd --type='merge' --patch='{ "spec": { "sso": { "provider": "dex", "dex": {"openShiftOAuth": true}}}}`

-:note: **Until release v1.5.z, Dex was installed by default for all the Argo CD instances created by the operator.
+**NOTE: Until release v1.5.z, Dex was installed by default for all the Argo CD instances created by the operator.
 However, v1.6.0 onward, users must explicitly set `DISABLE_DEX` to `false` (before upgrading) if they want to continue using Dex through this environment variable.
 Further, It is now mandatory to specify `.spec.dex` either with OpenShift configuration through `.spec.dex.openShiftOAuth: true` or valid custom configuration supplied through `.spec.dex.config`.
 Absence of either will result in an error due to failing health checks on Dex**

 #### Uninstalling Dex